msaviczki-dev/Movie-API-Android/README.md

 For those looking to go above and beyond:

-- CI/CD
+- CI/CD - YES
-- UI tests
+- UI tests - NO
-- Clean Architecture
+- Clean Architecture - YES

 ## Instructions